misharyduk/E-Journal/README.md

 # E-Journal
-E-Journal system for university purpose
+E-Journal system for university purpose.
+Developed by Rudyk Mykhailo